 Treatment of Adobo Ingestion in Dogs

-The vet will try to give your dog some water and medications to soothe and calm his digestive tract.
-In addition, if your dog has had persistent diarrhea and vomiting, the vet may give your fur baby an IV with fluids and to administer medications.
+If your dog is showing symptoms, then the vet will try to give your dog some water and medications to soothe and calm his digestive tract.
+In addition, if your dog has had persistent diarrhea and vomiting, the vet may give your fur baby an IV with fluids to keep him hydrated and to administer medications.

 The good news is that most dogs will make a full recovery after eating adobo!
 In the future, it’s a good idea to keep adobo out of your dog’s reach.
 You’ll both be happier for it!